Justia Rating

 Types of Bike Lanes in Chicago

-Not all bike lanes are the same.
+Not all bicycle lanes in Chicago are the same.
 Depending on the location of the street or intersection, bike lanes take different forms to facilitate the flow of bicycle traffic.

 Protected lanes, also known as cycle tracks, are reserved specifically for cyclists and usually exist on busy streets or intersections.
 Buffered bike lanes include a painted buffer to differentiate them from the main traffic lanes and prevent crossover incidents.